alphagov/govuk-puppet/development-vm/README.md

 ## 3. Set up the apps

+If you didn't use Boxen, you will first need to clone some project repositories:

+    ./checkout-repos.sh < alphagov_repos

-Most of our apps are written in Ruby and use [Bundler](http://bundler.io/rationale.html) to manage their dependencies.
+Most of our apps are written in Ruby and use [Bundler][bundler] to manage their dependencies.
 They won't be able to boot without their dependencies, so we need to install them: